By using this site, you agree to the Privacy Policy and Terms of Use.

 What happens when hematopoietic stem cells malfunction?

 Stem cell dysfunction leads to various blood disorders including anemia, immunodeficiency, bleeding problems, and increased infection risk.
-Severe malfunctions can result in blood cancers like leukemia and lymphoma.
+Severe malfunctions can result in blood cancers.

 Can hematopoietic stem cells be used therapeutically?